grisuno/LazyOwn/README.md

 :param html_string: A string containing HTML content.
 :returns: A cleaned string with HTML tags removed.

+## command
+Run a command, print output in real-time, and store the output in a variable.

+This method executes a given command using `subprocess.Popen`, streams both the standard output and standard error to the console in real-time, and stores the full output (stdout and stderr) in a variable.
+If interrupted, the process is terminated gracefully.

+:param command: The command to be executed as a string.
+:type command: str

+:returns: The full output of the command (stdout and stderr).
+:rtype: str

+Example:
+    To execute a command, call `run_command("ls -l")`.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.